 Imagine that I parachuted you into someone else’s life who was about the same age as you.
-And imagine that they had made some of the choices you wish you would have made (started playing an instrument, stayed in school, took that degree instead of this degree, worked for that firm instead of this firm etc. etc. etc.).
-Because they would have the boss or job or title or salary that you wanted, and because they lived where you wanted to, and because they drive what you wanted to, and because they are married to someone the you perceived as better—the first while of being the other person would seem awesome.
-You would be appreciating those things you wanted so much.
-That person’s life would feel fantastic.
+And imagine that they had made some of the choices you wish you would have made (started playing an instrument, stayed in school, took that degree instead of this degree, dated that person instead of this person, worked for that firm instead of this firm etc. etc. etc.).
+Meaning the other you would have the boss or job or title or salary that you wanted, and because they lived where you wanted, and because they drive what you wanted, and because they are married to someone that you admire and that doesn’t do that annoying thing your partner does.

 This is what it is to live in reality.
 We must not argue with what life has delivered.
 So stop carrying around your past like luggage.
 Each moment is new.
 You don’t need a new life.
 You need to view the life you already have in a new way.
 Because surely I could literally find billions of people who would trade lives with you in a second.
 It might do you some good to really give some thought as to why.

 Scott McPherson is an Edmonton-based writer, public speaker, and mindfulness facilitator who works with individuals, companies and non-profit organizations locally and around the world.

 A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
 It made others as strange to him as he was to them.
 When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
 He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.